 - ECG monitoring: features that increase the likelihood of infarction are: new ST-segment elevation; new Q waves; any ST-segment elevation; new conduction defect.
 Other features of ischaemia are ST-segment depression and T-wave inversion.

 - Primary angioplasty provides an early assessment of the extent of the underlying disease.
-See separate article Percutaneous Coronary Intervention.
+See the separate Percutaneous Coronary Intervention article.

-- There is general agreement that PCI should be considered if there is an ST elevation acute coronary syndrome, if symptoms started up to 12 hours previously.
+- There is general agreement that PCI should be considered if there is an ST-elevation ACS, if symptoms started up to 12 hours previously.
+The relevant NICE Quality Standard for adults advises that patients with acute ST-segment-elevation myocardial infarction (STEMI) who present within 12 hours of onset of symptoms have primary percutaneous coronary intervention (PCI), as the preferred coronary reperfusion strategy, as soon as possible but within 120 minutes of the time when fibrinolysis could have been given.
 There is no consensus whether PCI is also beneficial in patients presenting more than 12 hours from the onset of symptoms in the absence of clinical and/or ECG evidence of ongoing ischaemia.

-- Patients should receive a glycoprotein IIb/IIIa inhibitor to reduce the risk of immediate vascular occlusion, and should also receive either unfractionated heparin, a low molecular weight heparin (eg, enoxaparin), or bivalirudin.
+- Patients should receive a glycoprotein IIb/IIIa inhibitor as an adjunct to PCI in patients with intermediate to high risk, to reduce the risk of immediate vascular occlusion, and should also receive either unfractionated heparin, a low molecular weight heparin (eg, enoxaparin), or bivalirudin.

-- Balloon angioplasty following myocardial infarction reduces death, nonfatal myocardial infarction and stroke compared with thrombolytic reperfusion.
-However, up to 50% of patients experience restenosis and 3% to 5% recurrent myocardial infarction.
+- Balloon angioplasty following myocardial infarction reduces death, non-fatal myocardial infarction and stroke compared with thrombolytic reperfusion.
+However, up to 50% of patients experience re-stenosis and 3-5% recurrent myocardial infarction.

 - There is no evidence to suggest that primary stenting reduces mortality when compared with balloon angioplasty but stenting seems to be associated with a reduced risk of re-infarction and target vessel revascularisation.

-- NICE and the Scottish Intercollegiate Guidelines Network (SIGN) therefore recommend that intracoronary stent implantation should be used in patients undergoing primary PCI.
+- NICE therefore recommends that intracoronary drug-eluting stent implantation should be used in patients with STEMI, NSTEMI and unstable angina undergoing primary PCI.

 - Facilitated PCI is the use of pharmacological reperfusion treatment delivered prior to a planned PCI.